DanB-Web/NetNinjaNextIntro/README.md

 2. It takes advantage of _lazy loading_ - it will only load when an image is 'scrolled' into view, makimng the page even faster.

 'Metadata' sits in the `head' of a normal HTML document, allowing us to set the page title and add other metadata for SEO.
 We can import the native Next head component and add it to our pages.
 Note that we have to render the entire component return inside a single element, as in React - we can use _React fragments_ to do this if we are including headers.

+## Fetching Data (getStaticProps)

+In a normal React application, we would use a hook such as `useEffect` to call an API or server to collect data.
+However, in Next, we would prefer to have the data already 'in' the page at render time.
+Next provides us with the `getStaticProps` method, which allows us to execute code (such as a _fetch_ request) at render time, before the page is sent to the browser.

+The `getStaticProps` method is called on each page render, and allows the page to be populated with external data before the user sees it.
+The method returns a `props` object, including any custom data, that can then be destructured in the component parenthesis and accessed in the normal way.

+## Dynamic Routing (getStaticPaths)

+Next builds all your pages at build time, and so if you have something dynamic (i.e. user profile pages), you need to tell next how many there are going to be.
+We can use the `getStaticPath` method to create an object that Next can use to determine this.

+Note the `[id].js` file inside the `ninjas` directory - the square brackets denote that this is a _dynamic_ route, and can be passed props to make it unique.

+## Build

+To build your app, run `npm run build` - this will place all your build assets into the `next` folder.